elastic/package-registry/ASSETS.md

 ECS also provides a fields.yml in the same format.
 One limitation of index-patterns in Kibana is that they can't be extended or support inheritance / composition like the index templates in Elasticsearch.
 Having many index patterns in Kibana is a problem as a user would have to constantly switch between them.
-The integrations manager could work around this by append / updating index pattern.
+The package manager could work around this by append / updating index pattern.
 But this will lead to the problem on how to remove these fields again.

 ### Infrastructure UI Source